 Eat a Shabbat Dinner

 There are several cultural initiatives in Jerusalem that allow travellers to experience a Shabbat dinner.
-Get Your Guide offer the opportunity to enjoy a Shabbat meal with a local family.
-Alternatively, if you stay at the Abraham Hostel in Jerusalem, you can try your hand at cooking the food alongside other travellers.
+You can enjoy a Shabbat meal with a local family or try your hand at cooking Shabbat food with other travellers.

 Participate in a Walking Tour

-There are some excellent free (tip-based) walking tours that lead you around the best things to do in Jerusalem and provide some more insight into the history and background of the various locations.
+There are some excellent walking tours that lead you around the best things to do in Jerusalem.
+These tours also help you to obtain more insight into the history and background of the various Jerusalem attractions.

 Visit the Israel Museum